IRVLUTD/isaac_sim_grasping/README.md

 https://github.com/IRVLUTD/isaac_sim_grasping/blob/f3a0685a1ed10741ff9768656f0de1dcf065f2f4/managers.py#L67-L153

-All the files provided within this repository and in the [[project site](https://irvlutd.github.io/MultiGripperGrasp)] are set up for use out of the box.
+All the files provided within this repository and in the [[dataset folder](https://utdallas.box.com/v/multi-gripper-grasp-data)] are set up for use out of the box.
 To reproduce the results you will need to run the simulation on the dataset and save to a different folder (output_dir).
 This will override the fall_time values and save the latest results on the new file with the relevant information: grasp pose information, grasp dof information, test type, total test time, fall time.
 Below is the corresponding manager.save_json function:

 https://github.com/IRVLUTD/isaac_sim_grasping/blob/a7207a100e0940b5103bb407ad0676c5771c0a83/managers.py#L246-L277